“Please give it back. I need it and it’s no use to you.”

 “None of them!
 Please, stop making fun of me and help me out or get some help.”

-“I would really like to help, but the nearest village is really far.
-I wouldn’t be able to get there before sundown.”
+“I would really like to help you, but the nearest village is quite far.
+I’m afraid I wouldn’t be able to get there before sundown.”

-The man looked down at the pearl in his hand, then tossed it upwards with all his strength.
+The man gloomily looked down at the bright pearl in his hand, then tossed it upwards with all his strength.

 “Here, take it.
 I give it back.”